kmolLin/object_detection/README.md

 The training routine periodically saves checkpoints about every five minutes.
 You can terminate the training by pressing Ctrl+C while in the command prompt window.
 I typically wait until just after a checkpoint has been saved to terminate the training.
 You can terminate training and start it later, and it will restart from the last saved checkpoint.
 The checkpoint at the highest number of steps will be used to generate the frozen inference graph.

 ### 7. Export Inference Graph
 Now that training is complete, the last step is to generate the frozen inference graph (.pb file).
-From the \object_detection folder, issue the following command, where ¡§XXXX¡¨ in ¡§model.ckpt-XXXX¡¨ should be replaced with the highest-numbered .ckpt file in the training folder:
+From the \object_detection folder, issue the following command, where ï¼šXXXXï¼› in ï¼šmodel.ckpt-XXXXï¼› should be replaced with the highest-numbered .ckpt file in the training folder:
 ```
 python export_inference_graph.py --input_type image_tensor --pipeline_config_path training/faster_rcnn_inception_v2_pets.config --trained_checkpoint_prefix training/model.ckpt-XXXX --output_directory inference_graph
 ```
 This creates a frozen_inference_graph.pb file in the \object_detection\inference_graph folder.
 The .pb file contains the object detection classifier.

 ### 8. Use Your Newly Trained Object Detection Classifier!
 The object detection classifier is all ready to go!
-I¡¦ve written Python scripts to test it out on an image, video, or webcam feed.
+Iãƒ»ve written Python scripts to test it out on an image, video, or webcam feed.

 Before running the Python scripts, you need to modify the NUM_CLASSES variable in the script to equal the number of classes you want to detect.
 (For my Pinochle Card Detector, there are six cards I want to detect, so NUM_CLASSES = 6.)

 To test your object detector, move a picture of the object or objects into the \object_detection folder, and change the IMAGE_NAME variable in the Object_detection_image.py to match the file name of the picture.
 Alternatively, you can use a video of the objects (using Object_detection_video.py), or just plug in a USB webcam and point it at the objects (using Object_detection_webcam.py).

-To run any of the scripts, type ¡§idle¡¨ in the Anaconda Command Prompt (with the ¡§tensorflow1¡¨ virtual environment activated) and press ENTER.
+To run any of the scripts, type ï¼šidleï¼› in the Anaconda Command Prompt (with the ï¼štensorflow1ï¼› virtual environment activated) and press ENTER.
 This will open IDLE, and from there, you can open any of the scripts and run them.

-If everything is working properly, the object detector will initialize for about 10 seconds and then display a window showing any objects it¡¦s detected in the image!
+If everything is working properly, the object detector will initialize for about 10 seconds and then display a window showing any objects itãƒ»s detected in the image!

 <p align="center">
   <img src="doc/detector2.jpg">
 </p>

 If you encounter errors, please check out the Appendix: it has a list of errors that I ran in to while setting up my object detection classifier.
 You can also trying Googling the error.
-There is usually useful information on Stack Exchange or in TensorFlow¡¦s Issues on GitHub.
+There is usually useful information on Stack Exchange or in TensorFlowãƒ»s Issues on GitHub.

 ## Appendix: Common Errors
 It appears that the TensorFlow Object Detection API was developed on a Linux-based operating system, and most of the directions given by the documentation are for a Linux OS.
 Trying to get a Linux-developed software library to work on Windows can be challenging.
 There are many little snags that I ran in to while trying to set up tensorflow-gpu to train an object detection classifier on Windows 10.
 This Appendix is a list of errors I ran in to, and their resolutions.

 #### 1. ModuleNotFoundError: No module named 'deployment'

-This error occurs when you try to run object_detection_tutorial.ipynb or train.py and you don¡¦t have the PATH and PYTHONPATH environment variables set up correctly.
+This error occurs when you try to run object_detection_tutorial.ipynb or train.py and you donãƒ»t have the PATH and PYTHONPATH environment variables set up correctly.
 Exit the virtual environment by closing and re-opening the Anaconda Prompt window.
-Then, issue ¡§activate tensorflow1¡¨ to re-enter the environment, and then issue the commands given in Step 2e.
+Then, issue ï¼šactivate tensorflow1ï¼› to re-enter the environment, and then issue the commands given in Step 2e.

-You can use ¡§echo %PATH%¡¨ and ¡§echo %PYTHONPATH%¡¨ to check the environment variables and make sure they are set up correctly.
+You can use ï¼šecho %PATH%ï¼› and ï¼šecho %PYTHONPATH%ï¼› to check the environment variables and make sure they are set up correctly.

 Also, make sure you have run these commands from the \models\research directory:
 ```